Avtem/LearnCpp-Quiz-201/step 08.md

  13  15  14
  ```

 If we just blindly randomize the numbers in the puzzle, there is a chance that we will generate such an unsolvable puzzle.
-Instead, think about how we'd randomize a physical version of this puzzle.
+With a physical version of the puzzle, we'd randomize the puzzle by sliding tiles in random directions until the tiles were sufficiently mixed.
+The solution is such a randomized puzzle is to slide each tile in the opposite direction that it was slid to randomize it in the first place.
+Thus, randomizing puzzles this way always generates a solvable puzzle.

+We can have our program randomize the board in the same way.

 Once the user has solved the puzzle, the program should print `"\n\nYou won!\n\n"` and then exit normally.

 [tasks]
-* Add a `randomize()` member function to the `Field` class which randomizes the tiles in the game board.
-To randomize a physical puzzle, we'd start from the solved puzzle and then slide tiles in random directions until they were all mixed up.
-We can mimic this in our program by repeatedly picking a random direction and then sliding a tile in that direction.
-Doing this 1000 times should be sufficient to mix up the board, and this method will always generate a solvable puzzle.
+* Add a `randomize()` member function to the `Board` class which randomizes the tiles in the game board.
+Pick a random direction and if the adjacent point is valid, then slide a tile in that direction.
+Doing this 1000 times should be sufficient to mix up the board.
-* Implement operator== in `Field` class which will compare if tiles of two given fields are identical.
+* Implement operator== in `Board` class which will compare if tiles of two given boards are identical.
-* Add `playerWon()` member function to the `Field` class that will return true if the current game board is solved.
+* Add `playerWon()` member function to the `Board` class that will return true if the current game board is solved.
 You can use the `operator==` you implemented to compare the current game board against a solved game board.
-Remember that `Field` objects start in the solved state, so if you need a solved game board, just value initialize a `Field` object!
+Remember that `Board` objects start in the solved state, so if you need a solved game board, just value initialize a `Board` object!
 * Update your main() function to integrate randomize() and playerWon().

 [/tasks]